ec-europa/joinup-dev/.github/CONTRIBUTING.md

    _master_ branch so it can be deployed as a hotfix.
 1. _develop_: Make sure the individual commits are well described and scoped.
 It is allowed to rebase feature branches to clean up the history.
-The pull pull request should only contain changes that are strictly necessary to complete the task on hand.
+The pull request should only contain changes that are strictly necessary to complete the task on hand.
 It's fine to include small fixes in related code even if it is not strictly in scope, such as fixing typos, updating documentation and removing unused variables and use statements.
 The reviewer will have the right to reject any of these small fixes though if they are not immediately clear.
 1. _qa_: When development on the pull request is ready the code needs to be reviewed by the Joinup development team.
 The functionality offered in the PR